euyixiyue/scam/README.md

-Every cloud engenders not a storm.
+O, it is excellent
+To have a giant's strength; but it is tyrannous
+To use it like a giant.
-		-- William Shakespeare, "Henry VI"
+		-- Shakespeare, "Measure for Measure", II, 2